-Scrubs will be provided by the University for the majority of placements, however some placement prefer your to wear your own clothes.
+Scrubs will be provided by the University for the majority of placements, however some placements prefer you to wear your own clothes.
 This would include smart casual clothing and smart black trousers.

-More information regarding this will be given during induction week, and there is plenty of time to get this sorted once you start the programme.
+More information regarding this will be given during induction week.
+There will be plenty of time to get this sorted once you start the programme.

-You will be given suggested reading lists for each of the modules when you begin the course.
-The vast majority of these you will be able to access in the library, on-line and or via electronic copies.
+You’ll be given suggested reading lists for each of the modules when you begin the course.
+The vast majority of these you will be able to access in the library, or on-line via electronic copies.

 To start with try exploring anatomy resources such as innerbody.com or tutorials on Khan academy to help prepare you for starting the course.
 For pre-reading go over the cell biology basics i.e. different types of cells, what are receptors as well as anatomical terms.
 This will help you when starting.
 Don’t worry if some of that seems overwhelming, we will provide support and go through it when you start.

 The programme is full time with a defined structure and set holidays.
 Please view your two year programme structure here.

 Academic placements will be spent at the University.
 Clinical placements will be defined based upon learning need, and you will be expected to travel within reasonable distance.